michaelchadwick/soundlister/README.md

 # SoundLister

 Create a one-page website playlist for just about any[^1] HTML5 audio[^2].
-Custom colors for body background, link color, playlist border, and active song background color can be specified in `custom.css`.
+Custom text and images can be loaded by copying `custom.json.dist` to `custom.json` and updating the values.
+Custom colors for body background, link color, playlist border, and active song background color can be specified in `/assets/custom/colors.css`.

 ## How to Use